Employee Benefits Packages for Small Businesses in Canada

 Voluntary Portable Benefits

 Voluntary or optional benefits packages let employees purchase supplemental coverage at their own cost.
-These portable plants have the advantages of:
+These portable plants have 4 advantages:

 Rather than subsidizing total premiums for specific offerings, voluntary options provide affordable flexibility.
 Employees appreciate the ability to buy customized protection.